How is Diversity Important to You?

 For most of the colleges within our database, we were able to find out the geographic diversity by looking at where matriculated students lived before getting admitted to college.

-Sadly, we were not able to get the data to calculate Academy of Couture Art's geographic diversity score.
+Sadly, we were not able to get the data to calculate BHDI's geographic diversity score.

 What is the Age Diversity of the Students?